thinkjs/www.thinkjs.org/view/en/doc/2.2/api_think.md

 #### think.module

-The list of modules of project, if current mode is `mode_mini`, this variable is an empty array.
+The list of modules of project.

 #### think.THINK_PATH